Expanding Peer Organization Capacity (EPOC)

 • Create of supportive peer facilities

-Round 1 of the EPOC project runs September 1, 2021, to December 31, 2023, and supports 14 emerging peer service providers across 10 California counties.
-Round 2 of the EPOC project runs from June 1, 2023, to December 31, 2024, and supports 9 additional grantees from 5 counties.
+Round 1 of the EPOC project ran from September 1, 2021, to December 31, 2023, and supported 14 emerging peer service providers across 10 California counties.
+Round 2 of the EPOC project runs from June 1, 2023, to December 31, 2024, and supports nine additional grantees from five counties.

 The map below shows county distribution of grantees.